 - Coach you and your partner throughout the process

-- She will stay for the whole birth and around 2 hours post birth
+- She will stay for the whole birth (12ish hours) and around 2 hours post birth

 - Provide physical hands on support for pain management, informational support, and most importantly emotional support to keep you empowered!